mareek/UUIDNext/Src/UUIDNext.Cli/README.md

 # UUIDNext.Cli

-A command line tool to generate and decode UUID/GUID that are either sequential and database friendly (versions 7 & 8), name based (versions  5) or random (version 4).
+A command line tool to generate and decode UUID/GUID that are either sequential and database friendly (versions 7 & 8) or random (version 4).

 ## How to Install